Updated May 24, 2023

 So Why Use AMR?
 What makes it better than others?
 First, we often encounter a fundamental problem where we cannot allocate all the resources available over the cluster to any application; AMAZON EMR takes care of these problems.
 It gives the necessary resource based on the data’s size and the application’s demand.
 Also, being Elastic, we can change it accordingly.

 Second, EMR has huge application support, be it Hadoop, Spark, or HBase, making it easier for Data processing.
 It supports various ETL operations quickly and cost-effectively.
 It can also be used for MLIB in Spark.
 We can perform multiple machine learning algorithms inside it.
 Be it Batch data or Real-Time Streaming of Data, EMR can organize and process both data types.

 Working of AWS EMR

-Now let’s see this diagram of the Amazon EMR cluster and will try to understand how actually it Works:
+Let’s see this diagram of the Amazon EMR cluster and will try to understand how it works:

-The following diagram depicts the cluster distribution of inside EMR.
-Let’s check that over detail:
+The following diagram depicts the cluster distribution inside EMR.

 1. The Clusters are the central component in the Amazon EMR architecture.
 They are a collection of EC2 Instances called Nodes.
-Each node has their specific roles within the cluster termed as Node type and based on their roles we can classify them in 3 types:
+Each node has its specific roles within the cluster termed as Node type, and based on their roles, we can classify them into 3 types: